TLDR; - LangGraph Development Cheatsheet and Guidelines

 - Streaming:

-modes.
+values,updates,tokensmodes.
 Real-time UX, responsiveness. - Configuration:

-.
+config_schema,configurable.
 Dynamic, reusable, adaptable graphs. - Recursion Limit: Prevents infinite loops.
 Safety net for runaway executions.

 - Subgraphs: Modular apps, nested graphs, agent teams.
 Encapsulation, reusability.